Sub-convexity bound for $GL(3) \times GL(2)$ $L$-functions: Hybrid level aspect: Voronoi Summation Formula

 \subsection{GL(3) Voronoi}

-In this subsection, we analyze the sum over $n$ using $GL(3)$ Voronoi summation formula.
+In this section, we analyze the sum over $n$ using $GL(3)$ Voronoi summation formula.
 The following Lemma, except for the notations, is taken from \cite{FZ}.
-Let $F$ be a Hecke-Maass cusp form of type $(\nu_{1}, \nu_{2})$ for the congruent subgroup $\Gamma_0(P_1)$ of $SL(3,\mathbb{Z})$ with trivial nebentypus.
+Let $F$ be a Hecke-Maass cusp form of type $(\nu_{1}, \nu_{2})$ for the congruent subgroup $\Gamma_0(P_1)$ of $SL(3,\mathbb{Z})$ with the trivial character.
 The Fourier coefficients of $F$ and that of its dual $\tilde{F}$ are related by

 for $(nr,P_1)=1$.
 Let

 be the Langlands parameters for $F$ (see Goldfeld \cite{DG} for more details).
 Let $g$ be a compactly supported smooth function on $ (0, \infty )$ and $\tilde{g}(s) = \int_{0}^{\infty} g(x) x^{s-1} \mathrm{d}x$ be its Mellin transform.
 For $\ell= 0$ and $1$, we define